AustinCodingAcademy/aca-flix/README.md

 * !DONE * create store and export

 ### index.js
-* import Provider and wrap App
+* !DONE * import Provider and wrap App
-* import store and assign to store prop
+* !DONE * import store and assign to store prop

 ### Actions
 * remember to export your actions